Vineeth-Narayan/Improved_Kernel_Bench/README.md

 CORRECTNESS_SAMPLES = 5
 CORRECTNESS_ITERATIONS = 5
 OPTIMIZATION_SAMPLES = 3
-OPTIMIZATION_ITERATIONS = 8
+OPTIMIZATION_ITERATIONS = 5
 ```
-Note: with the above configuration, with our experience, expect the optimization to take a long time
+Note: Expect the optimization to take a long time with the above configuration.
+Lower `OPTIMIZATION_ITERATIONS` to reduce running time.

 Change the following (line 32-35 in `scripts/generate_single_problem.py`) to match your environment: